Amal Al Qubaisi

-Amal Al Qubaisi (born 18 October 1969) was the speaker of the United Arab Emirates Federal National Council (FNC) from 2015 to 2019.
+Amal Al Qubaisi (born 18 October 1969) is an Emirati politician who served as the speaker of the United Arab Emirates Federal National Council (FNC) from 2015 to 2019.
 She was first female leader of a national assembly in the United Arab Emirates and the Arab world.
-Before holding the position she was the chairwomen of the Abu Dhabi Education Council.
+Before holding the position she was the chairwoman of the Abu Dhabi Education Council.

 Career and education

-In 2000, Al Qubaisi earned her Ph.D. in Architectural Engineering from the University of Sheffield in the United Kingdom and holds the world’s only doctoral degree on the conservation of the UAE’s architectural heritage.
+In 2000, Al Qubaisi earned her Ph.D. in architectural engineering from the University of Sheffield in the United Kingdom and holds the world's only doctoral degree on the conservation of the UAE's architectural heritage.
 She became an assistant professor of architecture at UAE University in 2000 which she held until 2006.
 As an architect, she has worked with UNESCO to document and preserve more than 350 historical sites in the UAE including Al Jahili and Al Hosn Forts.

-In 2001, she was appointed President of the cultural heritage unit of Al Ain's Tourism and Economic Development Authority.
+In 2001, she was appointed president of the cultural heritage unit of Al Ain's Tourism and Economic Development Authority.
 She served as president until 2003.

 In 2007, she was elected to be a member of FNC for Abu Dhabi, making her the first woman elected.
-President of the education, youth, media and culture committee.
-Member of health, labour and social affairs committee.
+She headed the Education, Youth, Media and Culture Committee and was a member of the Health, Labour and Social Affairs Committee.

-In 2011, Al Quabaisi was chosen as first deputy speaker of the FNC and became the first woman to chair a council session in 2013.
+In 2011, Al Qubaisi was chosen as first deputy speaker of the FNC and became the first woman to chair a council session in 2013.
 In 2014, she was appointed as chairwomen of the Abu Dhabi Education Council.

-On November 18, 2015, Al Qubaisi was appointed President of the FNC, making her the region’s first female leader of a national assembly.
+On 18 November 2015, Al Qubaisi was appointed president of the FNC, making her the region's first female leader of a national assembly.

-She was a member of the Cosmos Club in Washington DC.